thomasfrederikse/2021_NOAA_TR/README.md

 # Code and data for Section 2 of the Interagency report: Global and Regional Sea Level Rise Scenarios for the United States: Updated Mean Projections and Extreme Water Level Probabilities Along U.S. Coastlines
-This repository contains almost all code and data needed to compute the trajectories, projections, and observations for the Interagency report: Global and Regional Sea Level Rise Scenarios for the United States: Updated Mean Projections and Extreme Water Level Probabilities Along U.S. Coastlines.
+This repository contains the code and data needed to produce the trajectories, projections, and observations for the Interagency report: Global and Regional Sea Level Rise Scenarios for the United States: Updated Mean Projections and Extreme Water Level Probabilities Along U.S. Coastlines.

 ## Authors
 - William V. Sweet, NOAA National Ocean Service